Support for Home School Parents

 Protecting You

 The Notice of Intent (NOI) to Home School is the annual registration form legally required to home school in Arkansas.
 Because state law requires a minor to be enrolled in school, the NOI serves as legal protection for you and your student(s).
+The NOI does not enroll your student in a homeschool course or GED program.

 Assisting You